 ASIC understands that investments were made into Shield by around 5,800 investors, who accessed Shield primarily through superannuation platforms, the trustees for which were Macquarie Investment Management Limited (Macquarie) and Equity Trustees Superannuation Limited (Equity Trustees).

-ASIC’s investigation to date suggests that many of those investors were called by lead generators and referred to personal financial advice providers who advised them to roll their superannuation assets into a retail choice superannuation fund, and then invest into Shield.
+ASIC’s investigation to date suggests that many of those investors were called by lead generators and referred to personal financial advice providers who advised them to roll their superannuation assets into a retail superannuation fund available on a choice platform, and then invest into Shield.
 Some investors received advice to set up self-managed superannuation funds (SMSFs) to facilitate investments into Shield.

 ASIC’s investigation into Shield and its officers and related entities, is part of ASIC’s broader consideration of matters concerning Shield and is ongoing.